beginning of content

 How can I avoid infecting other people?

-If you have cryptosporidiosis, take the following precautions:
+If you have cryptosporidiosis, follow these tips:

 Good hygiene